qsniyg/simplenetfilt/README.md

 # simplenetfilt

 This is a simple project to disable outside network access for linux programs (primarily developed for usage with wine).
-It optionally allows loopback (`localhost` / `127.0.0.1``) and local network access (192.168.\*.\*, 10.\*.\*.\*, \*.local).
+It optionally allows loopback (`localhost` / `127.0.0.1`) and local network access (192.168.\*.\*, 10.\*.\*.\*, \*.local).

 This was created out of a need to run some programs under wine without outside network access.
 Loopback was needed for some IPC work the programs required.
-After spending days wresting with `firejail`, X11, and `iptables`, I gave up and decided to write this.
+After spending days wrestling with `firejail`, X11, and `iptables`, I gave up and decided to write this.

 ## Current limitations